 Many insurers are still recovering from the multiple flood events of last season and more storms are expected.
 Here is what you can do to make sure your business is ready for more storms:

-1. Claim lodgement – make sure you have either a dedicated number or an online lodgement for Cat claims only.
+Make sure you have either a dedicated number or an online lodgement for Cat claims only.
 If you have a dedicated team, this process will help them to deal with the incoming volume faster and more efficiently.
-Pre-configure the questions to make lodgement as simple as possible for the customer (e.g., use specific postcodes, causes of loss etc) and check for potential fraud and other risk factors that typically get neglected when the volumes spike.
+To simplify customer lodgement, pre-configure questions for easy completion (e.g., specific postcodes, causes of loss).
+Additionally, actively check for potential fraud and other risk factors that often go unnoticed during volume surges.

 2. Supply chains & triage

 Check agreements with your suppliers, especially emergency services.
 When collaborating with brokers, empower them to allocate local emergency services directly.
 Alternatively, expedite the triage process by automating the allocation of preferred suppliers.
 One thing to watch for is timelines and proactive customer communication.
 If suppliers can’t attend the site on time, you need to be proactive in communicating the expectations with the customers.
 The regulation does not provide any exceptions in service quality and timeliness for Cat events, so basic rules of 20 days updates remains.
 You can get a quick compliance health check report here.

 Train different parts of your organisation to deal with extra claims volumes on time.
 Prepare multiple scenarios to determine the required number of staff from different departments.
 Provide them with essential training.
 Make sure that all “reserve” people have access to the claims system and are adequately trained on the basics of claims handling and compliance.